dev-bhoomi/Css_Project-24/README.md

-#Sliding Animation
+#Loading Animation with HTML and CSS

-Add flair to your webpage elements with this HTML and CSS project showcasing a smooth sliding animation.
-Engage your users with sleek and captivating transitions!
+This project presents a stylish Loading Animation created with HTML and CSS.
+The purpose is to provide an eye-catching and dynamic loading indicator for web applications.
 ## Demo

 Insert gif or link to demo